Who are Ireland's forwards at the World Cup?

 |Coverage: Full commentary of every game across BBC Radio 5 Live and Radio 5 Live Sports Extra, plus text updates on the BBC Sport website and app.

-With the Six Nations safely secured, the warm-ups done and the squad picked, Ireland have touched down in France ahead of their latest bid to end a near 40-year Rugby World Cup curse.
+With the Six Nations safely secured, the warm-ups done and the squad picked, Ireland have touched down in France as they begin their latest bid to end a near 40-year Rugby World Cup curse.

 As the world's number one ranked side who come into the tournament on a 13-Test winning run, the Irish are considered genuine contenders to lift the Webb Ellis Cup on 28 October.